ksarier/ksarier.github.io/about.md

 permalink: /about/
 ---

 My name is Larry Stevens.
 I am a 59 year old Picasso enthusiast, living in San Francisco, California.
+I have been an avid Picasso student for many years, but I have only recently begun this blog.
+I hope to encourage conversation about some of Picasso's works and his life.

 ### Contact me